dionbosschieter/Rapid/README.md

 WerktGoed
 =========

-I did not know how to name this repo that why it has this random name. :)
+I did not know how to name this repo that is why it has this random name. :)

-This is a super simple MVC FrameWork, i build and use for rapid prototyping projects.
+This is a super simple MVC FrameWork, i build it and use it for rapid prototyping projects.

 It has a router,library,model,view,controller and templates using only php.